-COVID-19: Peregrine Demonstrates Engineering Flexibility with Ionization System Certifications
+COVID-19: Peregrine Engineering Flexibility with Ionization Disinfection System Certifications

+COVID 19: Peregrine Providing Critical Engineering Solution – Aircraft Ionization Disinfection

-In response to the on-going COVID-19 situation around the world, Peregrine has released several STCs to mitigate surface and airborne pathogens thereby improving the well-being of aircraft passengers and crews.
-Working with Aviation Clean Air (ACA), Lee Aerospace, Duncan Aerospace, Bombardier and others, Peregrine has developed installation data and STCs covering Dassault-Falcon, Gulfstream, Textron and Bombardier aircraft.
+The dramatic COVID-19 pandemic negative impact to the global aviation industry is unprecedented., In response, Team Peregrine has developed multiple STCs for non-chemical mitigation, neutralizing, of surface and airborne pathogens in aircraft, including the COVID 19 pathogen.
+Working with Aviation Clean Air (ACA), Lee Aerospace, Duncan Aerospace, Bombardier and others, Peregrine has developed installation data and STCs for Dassault-Falcon, Gulfstream, Textron and Bombardier aircraft.

-While continuing to focus on engineering and certification of avionics and aircraft systems, Peregrine expertise was sought by ACA and Lee Aerospace to address the unique needs of business and regional aircraft installation and certification.
+While we continue focusing on aircraft and avionics systems engineering, Peregrine expertise was sought by ACA and Lee Aerospace to address the unique needs of business and regional aircraft installation and certification.

+ACA and Lee Aerospace turned to us to address the unique installation and certification needs of business and regional aircraft.
+Our successful track record installing and certifying aircraft and avionics systems made us their logical choice to do the same for ACA and Lee Aerospace in delivering the critical ionization disinfection system capability for operating aircraft.

 AviaGlobal Group, an aviation consulting firm, partnered with Peregrine to develop world-wide guidance for aircraft disinfection and lead the working group addressing ionization system guidance